juliangut/scrolls/git/readme.md

 If you want to show current git branch on bash prompt you can use `bash-powerline.sh`

-The script (a modification of [riobard/bash-powerline](https://github.com/riobard/bash-powerline)) can be found alongside this document
+The script (a modification over [riobard/bash-powerline](https://github.com/riobard/bash-powerline)) can be found alongside this document

 ```bash
 curl https://github.com/juliangut/scrolls/blob/master/git/.bash-powerline.sh -o ~/.bash-powerline.sh